I AM MAINTAINING THIS PAGE TO PROVIDE INFORMATION TO MY CONSTITUENTS IN ARUNDEL & SOUTH DOWNS.

 Loxwood Medical Practice (for Wisborough Green, Kirdford, Adversane)

 Loxwood Medical Practice patients will receive their vaccinations at the Pulborough Medical Group clinic.
-They are inviting anyone on their list aged 70 or over or clinically extremely vulnerable (shielding).
 Please do NOT call the surgery as patients will be contacted.

 Q. HOW DO I FIND MY NHS NUMBER?